wbcomdesigns/wbcom-ads-split-test/readme.txt

 Then after you click on Create New Filter then you can set up specific ads on specific post type you want with the help of option named as criteria, it has a dropdown menu which have all post type and custom post type.
 You have to select from there.

 Exclude Ids and Include Ids are also given there so that you can decide the specific area where you want to display your ads.
-You just need to enter Ids for which you want to show ads, in Include Ids option and where you don’t want, put that Ids in Exclude Ids option.
+You just need to enter Ids for which you want to show ads, in Include Ids option and where you donâ€™t want, put that Ids in Exclude Ids option.

 When you successfully create filters, you can set the priority for them as we have provided a Reorder Filter option.